pyeventsourcing/eventsourcing/README.md

 **Sequenced item mapper** — maps between domain events and "sequenced items", the archetype persistence model used by the library to store domain events.
-The library supports two different kinds of sequenced item: items that are sequenced by a contiguous series of integers; and items that are sequenced in time.
+The library supports two different kinds of sequenced item: items that are sequenced by an increasing series of integers; and items that are sequenced in time.
 They support two different kinds of domain events: events of versioned entities (e.g. an aggregate in domain driven design), and unversioned timestamped events (e.g. entries in a log).